timrusin/timrusin/README.md

 Full-Stack software and web developer
 -------------------------------------

-I am a relatively new engineer looking for my first full-time development gig.
-I'm looking for a collaborative environment with strong mentorship for new engineers to help them grow and become a successful asset within the company they are all a part of.
+I am a relatively new developer looking for my first full-time gig.
+I'm looking for a collaborative environment with strong mentorship for new developers to help them grow and become a successful asset within the company they are all a part of.
 I am very much interested in front-end development as I love the creativity behind it all.
 I am also very interested in the full-stack nature of development and have some experience with back-end work as well.

 * 🌍  I'm based in Chicago, IL
 * ✉️  You can contact me at [timrusin@gmail.com](mailto:timrusin@gmail.com)